 Gigwalk pay varies depending on the job, but their website states that on average gigs pay between $3 and $50.
-You’re paid with Paypal after the customer who posted the job to Gigwalk approves your work, and this could take up to five days to happen.
+Payments arrive via Paypal within five days after job completion.

 Gigwalk pay does have Paypal fees coming out of it, and this isn’t totally unheard of.
 There are some companies that don’t eat the Paypal charges and others that do.
 Because of the fees, you might lose around .50 cents of every $5 you earn.